neobrains/deta-community/docs/tutorials/micros.md

 !!! tip
     You can also use `deta watch` to watch for changes in the directory and deploy the Micro automatically.

+!!! tip
+    You can also update the environment variables!
+Checkout the official docs.